-The audit committee of the board of directors has adopted a policy requiring that all audit and non-audit services to be performed by the company's independent auditor be approved in advance by the audit committee at a meeting, at which the services to be provided are described, any non-audit service to be performed is confirmed to be a permissible non-audit service, and a maximum amount for the service is provided.
+The audit committee of the board of directors has adopted a policy requiring that all audit and non-audit services to be performed by the company's independent auditor be approved in advance by the committee.
+Generally, the services must be approved in advance by the audit committee at a meeting, at which the services to be provided are described, any non-audit service to be performed is confirmed to be a permissible non-audit service, and a maximum amount for the service is provided.
 The monetary limit may not be exceeded without obtaining further pre-approval under this policy.